Join a Committee

 Equity and Inclusion Committee

-To help GSA address the needs of its diverse communities, the Equity and Inclusion Committee sets priorities and recommends policies that foster a welcoming, global, and inclusive culture.
+To help GSA address the needs of its diverse communities, the Equity and Inclusion Committee recommends priorities, policies, and practices that foster a welcoming, global, and inclusive culture.

 Current Members